-Opportunities Abound in CNAS
+Opportunities for Graduate Students Abound at CNAS

 Graduate students looking to pursue an advanced degree through the College of Natural and Agricultural Sciences have an opportunity to work with and learn from some of the top minds in their fields.

 CNAS is a unique and diverse learning environment.
 It crosses disciplines, providing chances for graduate students to tailor their learning experience and explore ideas that they have never dreamed of.
 If what you want isn't happening in your department or lab, it's happening down the hall or in the next building.
 For example:

 - Professor Tom Perring in Entomology is creating a chemical duplicate of a moth's sex pheromone and figuring out how to spray it most effectively on date palms.

 - Prof. John Baez in Mathematics is researching mind-bending topologies as two-tangle surfaces embedded in four-dimensional space.

 These are just a few of the hundreds of research programs waiting for you here at UCR.